 Your video should reflect current astronomical understanding and avoid errors, invented facts, or misleading explanations.

-Scientific facts and discoveries must be accurate and verifiable.
-If AI generated a citation or reference, we will double-check it.
+Scientific facts and discoveries must be accurate and verifiable, with sources cited or clearly attributable.

 Explain concepts in a way that is accurate, coherent, and understandable without introducing new misconceptions.